nclsbayona/nclsbayona.github.io/content/post/non-technical/kubestronaut-value/index.md

 ![I would say sometimes the answer is no](images/image-3.jpg)

 Well, I decided to include this section to try and avoid any communication issues.
-Motivation on its own is just a set of reasons you have to do something but really it takes more than motivation to do something, I'm not trying to say something like *if you're afraid just do it scared* because being scared is natural and in the past I tried to do things scared but I just couldn't, it was just like something didn't feel right, so I'm not gonna talk about something I can't relate.
+Motivation on its own is just a set of reasons you have to do something but really it takes more than motivation to do something, I'm not trying to say something like *if you're afraid just do it scared* because being scared is natural and in the past I tried doing things scared but it didn't work out well, it was just like something didn't feel right, so I'm not gonna talk about something I can't relate.

 What works to me tho is discipline, knowing I have to do something and just persist in the journey towards achieving that goal even when things don't seem to be working is what keeps me moving forward.